BlackSnufkin/BYOVD/README.md

    - **ZwOpenProcess** or **NtOpenProcess**: These functions allow a driver to obtain a handle to any process, a necessary step before terminating it.
    - **ZwTerminateProcess** or **NtTerminateProcess**: These functions allow a driver to forcibly terminate a process.

-   By finding drivers that import ZwTerminateProcess, you can identify candidates that may have the ability to kill processes.

 3. **📊 Leverage LOLDrivers Database**: Use the **LOLDrivers** project, which centralizes information about known vulnerable drivers.
 This database provides detailed technical data about drivers and their imported functions, giving you a head start in identifying potential candidates for exploitation.

 4. **🧠 Reverse Engineer Driver Logic**: Once you’ve identified a driver, reverse-engineer its IOCTL handling logic. **Focus on understanding how it processes commands**, particularly those sent via the `IRP_MJ_DEVICE_CONTROL` function.
 This is where you’ll find whether an IOCTL code corresponds to dangerous operations like process termination or access to sensitive resources.